 Below is a list of the types of tools and technologies that Cabinetmakers and Bench Carpenters may use on a daily basis:

 - Microsoft Outlook

 - Computer aided design CAD software

 - Computerized maintenance management system CMMS

-What education is needed to be a Cabinetmaker or Bench Carpenter?
+What education or degrees do I need to become a Cabinetmaker or Bench Carpenter?

 How Long Does it Take to Become a Cabinetmaker or Bench Carpenter?